Tai Wynyard

-Tai Hikuroa Wynyard (born 5 February 1998) is a New Zealand professional basketball player for the Canterbury Rams of the National Basketball League (NZNBL).
-He began his career playing in his home country for the New Zealand Breakers of the Australian NBL and the Super City Rangers of the New Zealand NBL.
+Tai Hikuroa Wynyard (born 5 February 1998) is a New Zealand professional basketball player who last played for the New Zealand Breakers of the Australian National Basketball League (NBL).
+He began his career playing in his home country for the Breakers of the Australian NBL and the Super City Rangers of the New Zealand NBL.
 After a two-year stint in the United States playing college basketball for Kentucky, Wynyard returned to the Australian and New Zealand NBL.

 Early life and career

-Born and raised in Auckland, Wynyard attended Rangitoto College and helped the school's basketball team win the Auckland premier championship in 2014.
+Wynyard was born in Auckland, New Zealand, in the suburb of Henderson.
+He attended Rangitoto College and helped the school's basketball team win the Auckland premier championship in 2014.
 That year, he travelled to the United States to play in the Jordan Brand Classic.
 He also played in the New Zealand NBL in 2014 for the Super City Rangers, averaging 4.6 points and 2.4 rebounds in nine games.

 On 15 August 2014, Wynyard signed with the New Zealand Breakers as a non-contracted development player so as to keep his amateur status and his NCAA eligibility.
 He appeared in two games during the 2014–15 NBL season and was a member of the Breakers' championship-winning squad.

 On 26 January 2015, Wynyard committed to the University of Kentucky Wildcats basketball program with the aim of joining the team in 2016–17.
 In April 2015, he took part in the Nike Hoop Summit in Portland, Oregon.

 With the Rangers in 2015, Wynyard averaged 6.2 points and 3.3 rebounds in 10 games.

 In October 2015, Wynyard helped Rangitoto College win the Secondary Schools National Championships while earning MVP honours.

-Wynyard returned to the Breakers as a development player for the 2015–16 NBL season, maintaining a non-payment contract status in order to continue protecting his amateur status ahead of joining Kentucky in December 2015.
-He appeared in five games over the first half of the season.
+Wynyard returned to the Breakers as a development player for the 2015–16 NBL season, maintaining a non-payment contract status in order to continue protecting his amateur status.
+He appeared in five games over the first half of the season up until mid December.